 Core Labour Rights Low levels of awareness of both National and International Labour laws by some village and district level actors.
-This is not a cause of significant risk Miss understanding between employee and employer Dismissal and termination of contracts -Workplace hazards Low gender specialist will accompany communities in the development, implementation and monitoring of the plans developed through the participatory process Develop capacity building for women empowerment and continued monitoring and support of their involvement in the community Human resource expert Project team Human resource expert Project team Implementation of grievance management mechanism in the cause of any difficulty event at work place Indigenous Peoples There is no specific national legislation on this aspect.
+This is not a cause of significant risk Miss understanding between employee and employer Dismissal and termination of contracts -Workplace hazards Low gender specialist will accompany communities in the development, implementation and monitoring of the plans developed through the participatory process. - Develop capacity building for women empowerment and continued monitoring and support of their involvement in the community Human resource expert Project team Human resource expert Project team Implementation of grievance management mechanism in the cause of any difficulty event at work place Indigenous Peoples There is no specific national legislation on this aspect.
 However, there is no record of presence of indigenous people in the project areas but just traditional and tribes/native people No -

-Involuntary There will be no No -

-Resettlement Involuntary

-Resettlement of

-individual farmers or

-community during

-implementation of

-the project.
-All land

-to be used for project

-components have

-been identified to

-come from village

-land reserve.

-Protection of There can be Low Carry out risk assessment Project team, Focal Counting and

-Natural clearance of shrubs during implementation of district technical staff, monitoring the

-Habitats and trees in some the project Village number of

-sites during Environmental surviving trees

-establishment of the Carry out selective committees, and and other

-model farms for clearance or removal of NEMC. vegetation cover

-vegetables and trees in the area FF1

-aquaculture sites. designated for agricultural The size of the

-sites. areas planted with

-Offsets through planting of trees in the degraded trees

-land sites is bigger than

-the cleared sites in each

-project community

-Conservation of Introduction of new • As the Low Capacity building on Engagement of Project team and

-Biological tree species my project will importance of foresters and M&E specialist

-Diversity dominate the locally introduce biodiversity to environmental to monitor and

-, existing species fruit trees livelihoods and management officers oversee

-leading to possible and forest associated risks.
-M& E specialists adaptation of

-loss of biodiversity trees Interventions will Field officers introduced

-• planting Project team intervention and

-tendency of of locally adapted species 110jeet team integration of

-farmers to Participatory native species.

-start development and The indicators to

-neglecting implementation of include:
+Involuntary Resettlement There will be no Involuntary Resettlement of individual farmers or community during implementation of the project.
+All land to be used for project components have been identified to come from village land reserve.
+No - Protection of Natural Habitats There can be clearance of shrubs and trees in some sites during establishment of the model farms for vegetables and aquaculture sites.
+Low Carry out risk assessment during implementation of the project Carry out selective clearance or removal of trees in the area designated for agricultural sites.
+Offsets through planting of trees in the degraded land sites is bigger than the cleared sites in each project community Project team, Focal district technical staff, Village Environmental commitees, and NEMC.
+Counting and monitoring the number of surviving trees and other vegetation cover The size of the areas planted with trees Conservation of Biological Diversity Introduction of new tree species my dominate the locally existing species leading to possible loss of biodiversity • As the project will introduce fruit trees and forest trees planting tendency of farmers to start neglecting Low Capacity building on importance of biodiversity to livelihoods and associated risks.
+Interventions will emphasize on utilization of locally adapted species Participatory development and implementation of Engagement of foresters and environmental management officers M&amp; E specialists Field officers Project team Project team and M&amp;E specialist to monitor and oversee adaptation of introduced intervention and integration of native species.
+The indicators to include:

-indigenous species may lead to loss of biodiversity conservation practices Vegetation index to determine enhanced ecosystem resilience to climate change Climate Change The proposed project will involve use of machinery and vehicles in construction of the dams and also outputs such as crop harvests may need vehicular transportation.
+indigenous species may lead to loss of biodiversity conservation practices • Vegetation index to determine enhanced ecosystem resilience to climate change Climate Change The proposed project will involve use of machinery and vehicles in construction of the dams and also outputs such as crop harvests may need vehicular transportation.
 Emissions from these activities are insignificant and are not expected to exacerbate climate change.
-No Cilinate Change Pollution Prevention and Resource Efficiency Potential unsustainable use of water and pesticides Possible over use of water for irrigation and possible spraying of fertilizers and pesticides in crops may lead to pollution Low Compliance to environmental laws Integrated soil fertility and pest management Resource use efficiency by recycling waste water from aquaculture into model vegetable gardens Water User Association will be set up at community level so as to be able to control sources of irrigation, quantity and volume of water use on irrigation.
-District Irrigation field officers will coordinate and conduct water user groups training on sustainable water use Project team to monitor and provide follow-up advise on water use for irrigation, animals and fish farming Project team to monitor and provide follow-up advise on water use for irrigation, animals and fish farming Routine check on water sources during project implementation should be enforced by water use
+No Pollution Prevention and Resource Efficiency Potential unsustainable use of water and pesticides Possible over use of water for irrigation and possible spraying of fertilizers and pesticides in crops may lead to pollution Low Compliance to environmental laws Integrated soil fertility and pest management Resource use efficiency by recycling waste water from aquaculture into model vegetable gardens Water User Association will be set up at community level so as to be able to control sources of irrigation, quantity and volume of water use on irrigation.
+District Irrigation field officers will coordinate and conduct water user groups training on sustainable water use Project team to monitor and provide follow-up advise on water use for irrigation, animals and fish farming Project team to monitor and provide follow- up advise on water use for irrigation, animals and fish farming Routine check on water sources during project implementation should be enforced by water use